Cool Stuff in Paris Cool Stuff in Paris

 Your prepaid credit has an expiration date

 When you buy your credit, it will last a certain number of days, depending on how much you buy.
-For example, with SFR, I always keep in mind that their 15-Euro coupon stays good for 30 days, once you've activated it, but the 25-Euro coupon stays good for 60 days, so if you know you're staying for a while and you don't use your phone a lot, the 25-Euro coupon is a better value.
+For example, with SFR, I always keep in mind that their 15-euro coupon stays good for 30 days once you've activated it, but the 25-euro coupon stays good for 60 days (these figures are almost certainly outdated now), so if you know you're staying for a while and you don't use your phone a lot, the 25-euro coupon is a better value.
 I've often arrived at the expiration date with credit left over, so I've lost money sometimes that way.
 So for my phone-using habits, a coupon with a longer expiration date was the better choice.
 But if you're only staying for a week or two, the expiration date probably won't be a factor at all.

 Handing off your phone when you're done